ishank186/TeampUP/README.md

 frontend and get access to the api, we implemented a CORS filter, in order to allow all traffic from the frontend.

-### 2.3 Model
-#### 2.3.1 Entities
-The entities that make up the application are the following:
-- **Account**: Every registered user has an account that stores their basic information.
-- **Bio**: Abbreviation for *Biography*.
-An account can either have a bio associated with it, or not.
-If a user has a bio, he/she can edit or delete it at any time.
-On the other hand, if a user does not have a bio, he/she can create a new one.
-- **Like**: A user can add a like to a post.
-If already liked, he/she can remove the like at any time.
-- **Comment**: A user can add one or more comments to a post.
-Also, the user has the freedom to edit or delete his/her comment.
-- **Connection Request**: When a user A visits the profile of another user B that is not present in his network of connected users, A can send a connection request to B, in order to form a connection.
-User B can either accept or reject incoming connection requests.
-- **Education**: Entity that holds all basic information of education, such as School or University that someone studied, GPA, starting and ending date (if the user has already graduated) etc.
-- **Experience**: Entity that holds all basic information of working experience, such as the Company’s name that someone worked in, workplace, employment type, starting and ending date (if exists) etc.
-- **Job**: Represents an article about a job in which users can apply.
-- **Job Application**: Via this entity, a user can apply to a job and if necessary, cancel an already existing job application.
-- **Job View**: When users click to a job article, their views are being collected in order for the recommendation system to work properly and tailor the job articles to each user’s taste.
-The job creator’s views are not being counted in the system.
-- **Message**: A user can chat with his/her available connections at any time.
-- **Post**: A user can publish a post that may contain text, image, video or even a sound clip.
-Also, a user can edit a post’s caption, if needed.
-- **Post View**: When users click to a post, their views are being collected in order for the recommendation system to work properly and tailor the posts to each user’s taste.
-The post creator’s views are not being counted in the system.
-- **Tags**: Tags (or Interests) are a few keywords that represent different object fields and are associated with accounts and jobs.
-For example, a user that may be interested in Machine Learning and Software Engineering, will pick the tags MACHINE LEARNING and SOFTWARE ENGINEERING to be appended to his/her profile.
-Similarly, if a job article is e.g hardware-oriented, the job’s creator will append the proper tags to the article.
-Tags are of major importance when it comes to recommending job articles to users (See section 5.).

-#### 2.3.2 Mappers
-There’s a significant difference between the internal entities of the application and the external objects that are being published back to the client.
-There are loads of fields that are completely unnecessary for the client to see, for both data integrity and security reasons.
-That’s why mappers have been implemented in this application.
-For example, if a class A has 10 fields but there’s only need for the 3 of them to be published back to the client, a mapper converts class A to another defined class B, which contains only the essential info.
-Mappers can be found under the ```/mapper``` folder in backend’s source files.

 ## 3. Frontend
 ### 3.1.
 Web Framework